cyubahiro367/attendance-app/README.md

-# Attendance Application
+# Attendance system

 ### Description

-Attendance Application is an aplication which is used in employee management where helps them to do attendance when they arrives at work and when theyleave.
+Attendance system is an aplication which is used in employee management where helps them to do attendance when they arrives at work and when theyleave.

 ### Setup

-These are the procedures to follow when setting up Attendance Application for the first time using sail with docker
+These are the procedures to follow when setting up Attendance system for the first time using sail with docker

 -   Copy the .env.example into .env
     ```shell